 If you live or work near an airport, there will almost certainly be times when you hear aircraft.

-Here at London Stansted we are committed to being a good neighbour and we continually work with airlines, National Air Traffic Services (NATS), local Air Traffic Control (ATC) and Government agencies to do as much as possible to minimise the noise impact on the local community.
+Here at London Stansted, we are committed to being a good neighbour and we continually work with airlines, National Air Traffic Services (NATS), local Air Traffic Control (ATC) and Government agencies to minimise the noise impact on the local community as much as possible.

 The noise section of our website is designed to help give a better understanding of the various aspects of aircraft noise by giving clear and factual information.